 1. Rose Eye Pads: Cool Down Alochaka Pitta.
 One place pitta strongly resides within the body are the eyes, known as the sub-dosha, alochaka pitta.
 After a long day in the sun or if your eyes are feeling a little sensitive to light, soak two organic cotton pads or thin slices of organic cucumber in a rose hydrosol or food grade rose water.
 Place pads on the eyelids for 5 to 10 minutes while lying down.
 Visualize your favorite blue, gently flowing water and take deep breaths using a count of four with each inhale and exhale.
 The cooling energy of roses will extract excess heat and help soothe the eyes.
 This can also be done to the entire face to calm redness and sunburn, but you will need a lot more pads!

 2. Cold Infusion of Rose & Mint: Drinking Aromatherapy.
 I like to refer to this as Venus Water.
-A rosie elixir that evokes the Venusian energy of bliss and love.
+A rose-y elixir that evokes the Venusian energy of bliss and love.
 Make a thermos and take it on a road trip, hike or enjoy as an afternoon mocktail.
 Each sip is like aromatherapy.
 It will soothe, calm and encourage deep breaths.
 This quick and easy infusion is also a great way to dazzle friends or take a thermos with you on your next spa day.
-The recipe also includes more insights on the benefits of roses.
+For more rose recipes click here.

 4. Rose Spritzer: Instant Cool Down: It’s amazing what a few spritzes of rose hydrosol can do on a hot summer day.
 Whether you are walking down the street, on a hike, experiencing hot flashes or attending to a screaming child.
 A few spritzes and it’s like Calgon take me away!
 Food grade rose water also works great just pour some into a small spray bottle and spritz away.